buildingblocs/2021/about/about-us/index.md

 ### Changes this year

-Due to the ongoing COVID-19 pandemic, this years BuildingBloCS will comprise a mixture of online and in-person workshops and activities.
+Due to the ongoing COVID-19 pandemic, this year's BuildingBloCS will comprise a mixture of online and in-person workshops and activities.

 ### We have a Discord server!